cddr/test-machine/README.md

      - a bunch of kafka-connect jobs,
 		 - streams defined in KSQL
 		 - a kafka streams application defined using plain old java

-In addition, the test-machine has not been available as part of jackdaw since April 2020 when the code for it was [moved](https://github.com/FundingCircle/jackdaw/pull/235) under the `test/` directory and consequently not available to folks that depend on it.

 I have not yet re-constituted the docs but the docs in jackdaw are still applicable for now.
 There is both a